-- Optimizations relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. - Debugging techniques relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. - Possibly significant changes to compiler implementations.

-• Requires changes to the standard.
+- Optimizations relying on lifetime-end pointer zap could not be used, even in code that could tolerate them. - Debugging techniques relying on lifetime-end pointer zap could not be used, even in code that could tolerate them.
+However, this disadvantage must be discounted pending the advent of such techniques. - Possibly significant changes to compiler implementations. - Requires changes to the standard.